 There's been no change in charging speed for iPhones in recent years.
 The iPhone 14 supports the same 20W wired charging speed as the iPhone 11, which is a bit of a sore point with us.
 One development since the iPhone 11's release has been the arrival of MagSafe, which uses magnets to securely connect your iPhone to accessories like wireless charging pads.
 The iPhone 14 supports MagSafe, while the iPhone 11 does not.

 iPhone 14 vs. iPhone 11: Should you upgrade

 Thanks to Apple's generous software support, you can hold on to an iPhone for a very long time. iOS 16 runs perfectly fine on an iPhone 11 and introduces some great new features like customizable lock screens and a new Fitness app.
-If you wanted to keep your iPhone 11 for another year, you would certainly still have a very fine phone.
+If you wanted to keep your iPhone 11 for a little while long, you would certainly still have a very fine phone.
 And you'd be able to reap the rumored benefits of the iPhone 15 models that are likely to come out this fall.
 These include a switch to USB-C charging and the Dynamic Island feature replacing the notch on more models

-Sticking with the iPhone 14 vs. iPhone 11 comparison, though, the camera enhancements that have occurred since the iPhone 11 came out are very much in evidence with the iPhone 14.
+Sticking with the iPhone 14 vs. iPhone 11 comparison, though, the camera enhancements that have occurred since the iPhone 11's release are very much in evidence with the iPhone 14.
 Given the importance of having the best camera to most smartphone users, that alone could justify an upgrade to Apple's latest.
 The performance gains are also pretty evident as well.
 And you can't overlook how much better displays have gotten since the iPhone 11.

 Those are some pretty big improvements to several key features for smartphones.
 On their own, they'd be enough to prompt a switch from the 3-year-old iPhone 11.
 Taken together, they make an iPhone 14 upgrade an even better decision.